 - Königshorster Straße 11-13, Reinickendorf

-Surfing in Berlin?
-Of course!
+Are you wondering, what you can do on a rainy day in Berlin?
+Get wet, of course!
 At Wellenwerk you will find the perfect surfing conditions.
 Whether you're a beginner or a pro, the artificial wave can be adjusted to your skills at the push of a button.
 And with 26 degree warm water, it's not a big deal to fall off the board.
 For those who just can't get enough after a first ride on the wild wave, various courses are offered.

 Where: Landsberger Allee 270, Lichtenberg

 Tip 3: Take off when the skys are grey: Indoor Skydiving in Berlin

 Flying is your dream: Then dreams will come true for you in Berlin.
 Not far from the new BER airport, you'll find one of the largest wind tunnel facilities in Germany.
 The airflow will carry you up to 15 meters high, where you can float or do somersaults as the mood takes you.
 You don't need any special previous knowledge.
 Trained instructors will teach you the necessary basic knowledge.
 And you can also borrow the appropriate equipment such as helmet, ear protection and goggles on site.

 - Hurricane Factory Wassmannsdorfer Allee 3, Schönefeld, Germany

 Tip 4: The perfect indoor activity for everyone: Bouldering in Berlin

 You don't need ropes or hooks for bouldering.
 You can usually borrow shoes in the halls - and in a pinch, you can even start out with clean indoor shoes.
 Because bouldering is only a few meters above the ground - which is softly padded, of course - this sport is also ideal for beginners.
 But beware: It is still strenuous to shimmy up and along the walls.
 There are usually different routes with different levels of difficulty.
 A sense of achievement is guaranteed!